 Values of maximum ΔLP shown in Table 26 are, as highlighted throughout the analysis, the maximum degradations in location probability that guarantee the protection of the DTT receiver against interference for X% of locations.

-They serve thus as upper bounds for the choice of acceptable ΔLPΔLPsΔLPs levels.
+They serve thus as upper bounds for the choice of acceptable ΔLP levels.
 These upper bounds decrease with the increase of the wanted DTT signal level, since in this case the permitted interference level also increases and becomes more likely to not respect the protection ratio and the overloading threshold.

 The general understanding expressed in ECC Report 159 [2] that emission limits of a WSD may be increased in areas where the wanted DTT signal power is high is confirmed.